 Pre-test scores from students who stop-out from the program are also valid within the 270 calendar day period.
 If the student has exited the program for at least 90 days and then begins a new Period of Participation (PoP), his/her test scores are valid for calculating EFL gain as long as the scores have not exceeded the 270 calendar day validity period.
-If the scores fall outside of this range, a new assessment must be administered.
+If the scores fall outside of this range, programs must administer a new assessment.
+If an assessment is older than 270 days when a student is rolled into a new fiscal year, the assessment will not roll over.
 When test results roll over, they must be used by the local program in order to preserve the student's assessment history and to ensure that each PoP has a valid pre-test.
 Programs should have a local procedure to verify that each returning student has a valid assessment.

 When selecting an assessment for a student, keep in mind the student's purpose for enrolling in the adult education program.
-For example, the typical practice for assessing a student with the goal of obtaining a GED credential is to assess him/her in all subject areas in order to develop a solid diagnostic of the student's skills that are needed for the GED Test.
+For example, the typical practice for assessing a student with the goal of obtaining a high school equivalency credential is to assess him/her in all subject areas in order to develop a solid diagnostic of the student's skills that are needed for the GED® test or HiSET® exam.
 For TABE, this means administering Reading, Math, and Language.
 However, if a student has a goal to improve in one academic area only, an individual subject area test may be given.
 Due to the longer testing times for TABE 11&12, it may be more appropriate to test in only one or two subject areas, rather than all three.